101stArrow/SSE/README.md

 ## The future

-This project, now after about a month, has reached it's first complete version.
+~~This project, now after about a month (June 2015), has reached it's first complete version.
 I am planning to add many things including:

 * Search Functionality
 * Ability to edit (if logged in)